rasterio/rasterio/README.rst

 Dependencies
 ------------

-Rasterio has a C library dependency: GDAL >= 2.3.
-GDAL itself depends on some other libraries provided by most major operating systems and also depends on the non standard GEOS and PROJ4 libraries.
+Rasterio has a C library dependency: GDAL >= 3.1.
+GDAL itself depends on some other libraries provided by most major operating systems and also depends on the non standard GEOS and PROJ libraries.
 How to meet these requirement will be explained below.

 Rasterio's Python dependencies are (see the package metadata file):